rafaame/layout-base-bootstrap3/README.md

 #[Layout Base Package with Bootstrap 3]
-###a layout base package based in Bootstrap 3 and RECESS
+###a layout base package based in Bootstrap 3, FontAwesome and jQuery

-A base package to build a layout based in mobile-first paradigm using Bootstrap 3.0.2 + RECESS + FontAwesome 4.0.3 + jQuery 1.10.2.
-It provides a Makefile to automate the build of the layout and its dependencies.
+A base package to build a layout based in mobile-first paradigm using Bootstrap 3, LESS, FontAwesome and jQuery.
+It uses [Gulp](http://gulpjs.com/) to automate the build of the layout and its dependencies.

 ##Changelog
+- v1.0.0 - started using [Gulp](http://gulpjs.com/) instead of make;
 - v0.0.3 - started using LESS instead of RECESS;
          - Updated Bootstrap to version 3.1.1, FontAwesome to version 4.1.0 and jQuery to 1.11.1
 - v0.0.2 - added the possibility to deploy the built layout to a remote server